royeradames/web-sprint-challenge-adding-data-persistence/README.md

 3. What is the name given to a table column that references the primary key on another table. foreign key
 4. What do we need in order to have a _many to many_ relationship between two tables.

-You are expected to be able to answer questions in these areas.
+A table in the middle that has not being accounted for You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions